openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 ### gRPC connection between OVN-K and CoreDNS

-Communication between OVN-K master and CoreDNS happens over a gRPC connection rather than the proposed `EgressFirewallDNSName` CR.
+Communication between OVN-K master and CoreDNS happens over a gRPC connection rather than the proposed `DNSNameResolver` CR.
 Whenever there's a DNS lookup for a DNS Name which is used in an EgressFirewall rule and the IP addresses associated with DNS name changes, then CoreDNS sends this information to the
 OVN-K master.
 After the underlying ACL rules are updated the OVN-K master responds to the same CoreDNS pod with an OK message.
 Then the CoreDNS pod responds to the original DNS lookup request.